zmahfuz0613/Graphs/README.md

 ## Traversing a Graph
 There are lots and lots off applicatons.
 Think about the friend recommendation on social media.
 A graph may need to traverse thousands of users to come up with a meaningful connection.

-How does debth first and breadth first work with a graph.
+How does debth first and breadth first work with a graph?

 ## Breadth ...
 - Check a node that is less and then check the other side of the node.
-## Debth
+## Debth ...
-- Follow down as far as possible down one branch before we circle back.
+- Follow as far as possible down one branch before we circle back.
 - Important to remember where we've been

 We're going to do it recursively and iteratively